 CAMERA TECHNOLOGIES USED FOR INTELLIGENT TRAFFIC SYSTEMS

-Two types of camera can be used – Industrial cameras, such as the Basler Ace series; a housed compact (29x29mm) with many sensor options from VGA to 14MP.
+Two types of camera can be used – Industrial cameras, such as the HIKrobot CE Series; a housed compact (29x29mm) with many sensor options from VGA to 20MP.

-Or the Basler Dart, a board level camera idea for an OEM integrated solution with excellent price to performance ratio and simply USB3 connectivity.
+Or the HIKrobot CB USB3.0, a board level camera idea for an OEM integrated solution with excellent price to performance ratio and simply USB3 connectivity.

 KEY CAMERA FEATURES FOR INTELLIGENT TRAFFIC SYSTEMS:

 Real time capability: Image capture starts immediately after a trigger signal has been sent to the camera.
 This is especially important in high-speed applications such as speed enforcement and tolling, and for flash synchronisation.

 Sequencer acquisition mode: The camera captures a series of images with different settings like AOI or exposure time, in a minimum amount of time.
 This is useful when the camera should capture a highly reflective car license plate and the driver’s face at the same time and on an appropriate (different) brightness level.

 Broad sensor range: The wide variety of ITS applications requires a wide range of sensors offering different price points, resolutions, technologies (CCD/CMOS), and pixel sizes.

 High sensitivity: High sensor sensitivity allows for short exposure times to capture clear images of fast-moving objects, (e.g. in speed enforcement).

 Multi-streaming: Video streams captured in traffic monitoring applications use a high amount of bandwidth and storage capacity.
 With multi-streaming, separate video streams with different areas of interest and quality can be set up for different purposes and thus save bandwidth and storage capacity.